inaimathi/house/README.md

 ### News

+- Handlers no longer expose the symbol `parameters`.
+Instead, they expose the symbol `request` (you can call `(parameters request)` to get the old `parameters` value).
+This is in the interest of supporting dispatch based on the `:host` header, but can also allow some other tricks.
+- Added `redirect!` primitive so that normal handlers can conditionally redirect to other pages
 - Fixed the buffering system so that slow POST requests that pause between headers and body are now handled properly
 - `define-closing-handler` and `define-stream-handler` have now been merged into `define-handler`.
 The new macro now has a `:close-socket?` keyword param that defaults to `t`.
 - House now depends on [:session-token](https://github.com/Inaimathi/session-token) and generates tokens without exhausting entropy